Aleex87/sakila_lab_alessandro_abbate/dashboard/pages/film.md

 ```
 ---

-Now we can look at which film categories are in this database and how many film hold every category.
+## We can also examine the film categories included in the database and determine how many films belong to each category.

----
 ```sql film_category
 SELECT
     c.name AS category,